ouspg/CompSec/README.md

 ## Getting virtual machines remotely

-Looks like two factor authentication is not enabled by default.
-TBA instructions
+Looks like two factor authentication(Authentication via SMS) is not enabled by default.
+You have to enable it by following instructions here: [http://www.oulu.fi/ict/authentication#vpn](http://www.oulu.fi/ict/authentication#vpn)

 If you are not able to get in to University to copy virtual machines from network drive, you can do it remotely as well.
 This requires setting up *VPN - connection* to University network.